sous-chefs/ruby_build/README.md

     cd chef-repo
     knife cookbook github install fnichol/chef-ruby_build/v0.6.0

-### <a name="installation-gitsubmodule"></a> As a Git Submodule

-A common practice (which is getting dated) is to add cookbooks as Git submodules.
-This is accomplishes like so:

-    cd chef-repo
-    git submodule add git://github.com/fnichol/chef-ruby_build.git cookbooks/ruby_build
-    git submodule init && git submodule update

-**Note:** the head of development will be linked here, not a tagged release.

 ### <a name="installation-tarball"></a> As a Tarball

 If the cookbook needs to downloaded temporarily just to be uploaded to a Chef